 Patricia uses techniques in her clay work which reflect these processes.
 The pieces are hand formed by texturing and stretching.
 Sometimes by throwing, sometimes carving from solid lumps.
-Colours are achieved with oxides, slips and glazes but most of all by the firing processes and different clay bodies.
+The muted colours are achieved with oxides, slips and glazes but most of all by the firing processes and different clay bodies.

 “I want the natural forms, colours and textures of the work to engage the viewer with a landscape beyond daily experience.
 As we advance, technologically, the surfaces we touch become increasingly synthetic and machine finished.
 I feel that what challenges us now is the reality of nature – wild, uncomfortable, dirty, unpackaged, visceral experience.”